 Dr. Adami adds, “Patients who undergo genetic testing will meet with our nurse practitioner to review their results, complete the risk assessment and arrange for follow-up care.
 You can also be proactive with your medical care and find ways to reduce your risk for cancer.”

 Surgical and medical interventions can reduce the risk of breast and ovarian cancer by more than 90 percent.
 Supplemental screening tests, such as an annual MRI and regular physical exams, can detect cancer at an earlier stage than routine screening.

 “The gene can be inherited from either your mother or your father.
 If one of your parents is a carrier, you have a 50 percent chance of having the mutation and passing it to your offspring,” Dr. Adami continues.
 “Our staff is here to help you decide what is best for you.”

 Same-Day High Risk Assessment and Genetic Counseling/Testing

-Patients with a strong family or personal history of breast cancer can benefit from genetic counseling and testing for Breast and Ovarian Cancer Syndrome (BRCA1&2).
-It can also help patients with cancer evaluate treatment options based on their risk of recurrence.
+Patients with a strong family or personal history of cancer can benefit from genetic counseling and testing for Hereditary Cancer Syndrome including breast, ovarian, colorectal, endometrial, pancreatic, prostate, gastric, and melanoma.
+For patients newly diagnosed, this information helps determine the best treatment options for them.
 Appropriate medical management such as increased monitoring and prevention strategies can be implemented as recommended.

 Patients may also utilize Myriad Genetics' Family History Tool to assess whether or not they are a good candidate for genetic testing.
-This tool can help you get the information you need to discuss your risk of cancer with your healthcare provider and ask for further evaluation.
-If you have any questions regarding genetic counseling or testing, please call 561-374-5473.
+This tool can help them get the information they need to discuss their risk of cancer with their healthcare provider and ask for further evaluation.
+If patients have any questions regarding genetic counseling or testing, please call 561-374-5473.